RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 ***************************************************
-Problems with upgrading OS, accessing market place?
+Problems with upgrading OS, and accessing the marketplace?
 ***************************************************

 1. Make sure your Red Pitaya has access to the :ref:`internet <internetAccess>`.